Daniel-Estrada-Alvarez/Daniel-Estrada-Alvarez/README.md

 - 📫 How to reach me: **dani3l.estrada@gmail.com**

-- ⚡ Fun fact I have an Instagram account for my dogs.
-You can view it at https://www.instagram.com/frostnbros/
+- ⚡ Fun fact: I have an Instagram account for my dogs.
+You can view it at - https://www.instagram.com/frostnbros/

 <h3 align="left">Connect with me:</h3>
 <p align="left">